alces-software/alces-storage-manager/README.md

 #### Errors in targets

-Any errors in target configuration files are reported to the ASM log, but not (currently) the user.
-Such files are skipped and will not appear in the browser interface.
+Any errors in target configuration files are reported to the ASM log, and will also be shown to the user in an error box at the top of the page.
+Invalid targets are skipped and will not appear in the file browser interface.